On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Pure locality of -th cyclotomic extension of imaginary quadratic field

 \begin{remark} (1) The Galois group $G_{\mathbb{Q}(\mu_{p})}^{(p)}$ is a pro-$p$ Demushkin group of rank $p+1$ \cite[(7.5.11) Theorem (ii)]{NSW}.
-In particular, it is generated by $p+1$ elements which are subject to a single relation.
-On the other hand, if $p$ does not divide the class number of $K(\mu_{p})$, then $\mathrm{Gal}(\Omega_{K}^{\mathrm{cyc}}/K(\mu_{p}))$ is also generated by $p+1$ elements satisfying a single relation \cite[(10.7.13) Theorem]{NSW}.
-Hence the condition on the class number implies that the concerned Galois groups have the same numbers of generators and relations.
+In particular, it is generated by $p+1$ elements that satisfy one relation.
+On the other hand, if $p$ does not divide the class number of $K(\mu_{p})$, then $\Gal(\Omega_{K}^{\mathrm{cyc}}/K(\mu_{p}))$ is also generated by $p+1$ elements that satisfy one relation \cite[(10.7.13) Theorem]{NSW}.
+Hence the first condition on the class number implies that both Galois groups have the same numbers of generators and relations.